charisma-lab/burger_turtlebot/Booting up the Burger Bot.md

 Whenever launching a package, turtlebot3 requires the user to first define the model of robot they are using with `export TURTLEBOT3_MODEL=${TB3_MODEL}` where ${TB3_MODEL} is replaced with the robot's model (burger, waffle, or waffle_pi).
 In order to skip this step the user can predefine the turtlebot3's model.

 First, connect to the Burger as shown above.
 Then type `echo 'export TURTLEBOT3_MODEL=${TB3_MODEL}' >> ~/.bashrc` into the terminal replacing ${TB3_MODEL} with the appropriate model (in our case we use `echo 'export TURTLEBOT3_MODEL=burger' >> ~/.bashrc`) and hit enter.
 Next, type `source ~/.bashrc` to activate the changes made.
 Now the model has been predefined.

+### Unable to Contact My Own Server or 100% Packet Loss
+For when `ping <IP>` or `roscore` fails, check to see if the IPs of the devices are correct.

+In a terminal on the Computer, find the IP address with `ifconfig`.
+Staying on the Computer, open a second terminal and type `nano ~/.bashrc`, scroll down and check if the master URI and host name IPs' match the Computer's current IP.
+Press ctrl+x and save if any changes were made.
+Next, access a terminal on the monitor and find the Burger's IP address.
+Compare it to the IP address in `nano ~/.bashrc`.
+Reference **Using A New Network** above for the correct placement of each IP address.
+Exit the bashrc file and save any changes.